kinola-ee/kinola-wp/README.md

 `kinola/assets/photoswipe`
 Use this filter to disable loading PhotoSwipe styles on single film page.

+`kinola/assets/select2`
+Use this filter to disable loading select2 styles and scripts in case the theme already loads it.

 `kinola/checkout/show_title`
 This filter can be used to control whether or not the default title is displayed on Checkout page.